exasol/virtual-schemas/jdbc-adapter/doc/developing_an_sql_dialect.md

 For tests or in case you want to exclude existing dialects in certain scenarios you can override the contents of this file by setting the system property `com.exasol.adapter.dialects.supported`.

+Please also remember to [list the supported dialect in the documentation](../README.md).

 ### Setup Data Source

 * Setup and start the database
 * Testdata: Create a test schema with a simple table (simple data types)

-### Setup EXASOL
+### Setup Exasol

-* Setup and start an EXASOL database with virtual schemas feature
+* Setup and start an Exasol database with virtual schemas feature
 * Upload the JDBC drivers of the data source via EXAOperation
 * Manual test: query data from the data source via `IMPORT FROM JDBC`